Mindy Lewis: 1990–1997

 At the end of the year, Dylan went to New York with his girlfriend, Julie Camaletti, and, on New Year's 1993, he met with Mindy who was now working for a designer named Matt Weiss.
 Though Mindy refused to come home, she relented after quitting her job after an argument with Weiss.
 Back in town, Mindy was relieved to learn that Alex had left.
 Believing she might still have a chance with Nick, Mindy rushed to the boathouse and was shocked to see him with Eve.
 After they were finally able to talk, a few days later, Mindy confessed that she wanted to get him back but Nick was committed to Eve.
 Later, Nick informed Mindy that the reason he was late for their wedding was because Roger had Nick arrested in Cambrai.
-Convinced that she'd lost Nick, Mindy did her best to keep her distance but substances threw them together at every turn.
+Convinced that she had lost Nick, Mindy did her best to keep her distance but substances threw them together at every turn.
 Finally, although Nick was still angry at Mindy, he kissed her one evening in the club, only to make her clear that Eve belonged in his life now.
 Then one day, Mindy threw a party at the lighthouse with Nick and Eve attending and after the party, Mindy was shocked to find all pictures of her and Nick destroyed in her bedroom.
 She immediately blamed Eve for the crime but Eve denied it and they both blamed each other of being crazy.
-Unfortunately, Nick stood by Eve and Eve continued to harass Mindy by telling her that, unlike Mindy, she was able to bear Nick's kids.
+Nick stood by Eve and Eve continued to harass Mindy by telling her that, unlike Mindy, she was able to bear Nick's kids.
 In response, an angry Mindy threw a bucket at Eve but Eve told Nick a different story and Nick believed Eve's claims that Mindy smashed Eve's windshield with her own shovel.
 As a result, a hurt Mindy wanted nothing more to do with Nick.
 Not long after, Mindy organized a bridal fashion show to mark her return as a designer and the show was a big success.
 However, while driving home with Bill, Mindy suddenly passed out and drove her car into the tree.